ViciousSquid/Adventure/__changelog.md

 -----

-### **Debug mode** If a file named 'debug.txt' is found in the root, all console output will log to /logs
+### **Debug mode**
+The presence of `debug.txt` triggers debug mode: all console output is saved to /logs

+* This has been included by default.
+This means logging on ON by default.
+* To disable logging, delete the `debug.txt` file
-Please include these when error reporting
+* Please include logs when error reporting